Watch CBS News

 suzannelemignot-2.jpg

 She began her broadcasting career at WUSF-TV in Tampa, Florida, as a production assistant and associate producer (1989-93).
-She also worked as an anchor at the student-run radio station, WBUL, and served as a correspondent for the Tampa Tribune as well as Tampa-based Urban Business Magazine.
+She also worked as an anchor at the student-run radio station WBUL, and served as a correspondent for the Tampa Tribune and Tampa-based Urban Business Magazine.

 In 2007, LeMignot was honored by The Associated Press in the hard news feature category for her investigative report entitled "Tracking Your Security."
 Her investigation uncovered that bomb-sniffing dogs at Chicago's Metra train stations could not detect the passing scent of explosives.
 As a result of that story, Illinois passed a law that requires dog handlers to undergo 180 hours of rigorous training and to pass a new state exam.
 The report also earned LeMignot a Peter Lisagor Award in the in-depth reporting or series category and a Herman Kogan Award from the Chicago Bar Association.

-Le Mignot's reports in 2002 on a building with 35 tenants without heat changed the way heat shut-offs are conducted in the City of Chicago during the winter.
+Le Mignot's 2002 reports on a building with 35 tenants without heat changed the way heat shut-offs are conducted in the City of Chicago during the winter.

-She is a member of the National Association of Black Journalists and a Board Member of the National Association of Black Journalists Chicago Chapter.
+She is a member of the National Association of Black Journalists and has served as a Board Member of the National Association of Black Journalists Chicago Chapter.

 Additionally, she is on the Board of Directors of PAWS Chicago, the largest no-kill animal shelter in the Midwest.
 Le Mignot helped set up the first humane education program with PAWS in 2003.
-PAWS visits Chicago area schools, using the program to teach elementary school children about the importance of nurturing animals.
-The program is also used by the Girl Scouts of Greater Chicago.
+PAWS visits schools in the Chicago area, using the program to teach elementary school children about the importance of nurturing animals.
+The program has also been used by the Girl Scouts of Greater Chicago.
 Le Mignot has served on the Board of Directors of the Better Boys Foundation.
 The organization provides educational assistance to boys and girls in the North Lawndale community on Chicago's west side.

 Le Mignot is the recipient of the National Civil Rights Library 2016 Lifetime Achievement Award for her work in journalism.
 In 2017, she was inducted into the National Civil Rights Hall of Fame.